-Call for papers – written contributions to the Future Greenland conference
+Call for papers – written contributions to the conference

-The Greenland Business Association is hereby issuing a call for papers in advance of the business conference Future Greenland 2019, which has been given the title “Economic independence and political autonomy.
-What will it take?”
+The Greenland Business Association is issuing a call for papers in advance of the Future Greenland business conference, which will take place on 18-19 May 2021 in Nuuk under the heading A new growth agenda: What will it take – from visions to action?

 About the conference

 With its title, the conference invites presentations and debates on three themes on the two conference days:

 1. Constitution – Commonwealth – Security: Influence on the commercial possibilities

 With reference to the work of Greenland’s Constitutional Commission and the general security policy development in the Arctic, the 2021 conference will take a closer look at how this affects the relationship between Greenland and Denmark in the Danish Commonwealth.
 Since the conference in May 2019, Greenland has been on the front pages of the global media: How does this renewed interest in Greenland affect how investors see Greenland?
 Can we imagine scenarios with multiple business opportunities or constraints?
 What is going to happen in the Commonwealth?

 2. How can new airports become new business opportunities within, for example, tourism and mineral resources?

 Greenland’s biggest ever construction project, costing DKK 3.2 billion, was initiated in 2019 with a financial helping hand from the Danish state, and in 2023 two new international airports will open in Nuuk and Ilulissat.
 That time will arrive quickly, so the big question will be who does what to ensure that we are ready to take advantage of this significant infrastructure improvement to realise the plans for, for example, greater tourism and more mineral extraction – in entirely concrete terms.